rl-institut/django-simba/readme.md

          - on Windows via [OSGeo4W](https://trac.osgeo.org/osgeo4w/) (select the `gdal` package)
     3. The software requires a PostgreSQL database with the PostGIS package.
          - The software is found [here](https://www.postgresql.org/download/) and [here](https://postgis.net/documentation/getting_started/) or via your system's (or server's) package manager (e.g. `apt install postgis`)
-         - The credentials for the database are set in `ebusdjango/settings.py` in the `DATABASES`variable. **SECURITY WARNING: Do not commit your passwords to GutHub!**
+         - The credentials for the database are set in `ebusdjango/settings.py` in the `DATABASES`variable. **SECURITY WARNING: Do not commit your passwords to GitHub!**
          - In order to set up PostGIS, the user you created needs to have 'superuser' privileges.
     4. The software requires a [backend for Celery](https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html) to be available.
 Its address is set in the `CELERY_BROKER_URL` in the `ebusdjango/settings.py` file.
          - [rabbitmq](https://www.rabbitmq.com/) can be installed on ubuntu using `apt install rabbitmq-server`